snapshot-labs/sx-starknet/README.md

 # or yarn compile:l2 to just compile cairo contracts
 ```

-### Deploy a space contract and a set of authenticators, voting strategies and execution strategies to Alpha Goerli:
+### Deploy to Alpha Goerli:

 ```bash
 yarn deploy:goerli
 ```
+Will deploy an example space contract and a set of authenticators, voting strategies and execution strategies to the alpha goerli testnet.

 ### Testing